Lecture 1: NoSQL Database

 - document --> record, collection --> table,

-- JSON: {...} for document, [...] for array or list of, X : Y for key-value pair
+- JSON: {...} for document, [...] for array or list, X : Y for key-value pair

-- JSON: allows embedded objects inside an object
+- JSON: allows objects inside one object

 - JSON: format for storing and communicating object data by JavaScript